Sikh man dons rainbow turban for Pride in California

 -

-Jiwandeep Kohli, a San Diego-based neuroscientist who is bisexual and a Sikh, is ringing in this years Pride Month with a rainbow turban that has gone viral on social media.
+An Indian-origin Sikh neuroscientist, who is bisexual, has donned rainbow turban to ring in this year's 'Pride Month' in the US, drawing a lot of praise from netizens for his inspiring ideas.

-Sharing an image of the elaborate creation on Twitter that has received nearly 30,000 likes, Kohli, who was also a former contestant on "The Great American Baking Show", celebrated what makes him unique, reports The Huffington Post.
+Jiwandeep Kohli, who is based in San Diego, has shared an image of the elaborate creation of the rainbow turban on Twitter that has received nearly 30,000 likes.

 "I'm proud to be a bisexual bearded baking brain scientist," he captioned the image.
-"I feel fortunate to be able to express all these aspects of my identity and will continue to work towards ensuring the same freedom for others."
+"I feel fortunate to be able to express all these aspects of my identity and will continue to work towards ensuring the same freedom for others," he tweeted.

 Pride Month kicked off on June 1 and honours the LGBTQ community while commemorating New York's Stonewall riots in June 1969 that signalled a turning point in the movement for equal rights.